YaqianZhang/yaqianzhang.github.io/index.md

 There should be whitespace between paragraphs.

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project. -->
-# Welcome to Yaqian's homepage!##
+# Welcome to Yaqian's homepage!
 ## Bio

-I'm a PhD candidate in Nanyang Technological University (NTU).
-Before coming to Singapore, I got my Bachelor degree from Shanghai Jiao Tong University (SJTU), in 2015.
+I'm a fourth-year Ph.D. candidate in [Nanyang Technological University (NTU)](https://www.ntu.edu.sg).
+Before coming to Singapore, I got my Bachelor degree from [Shanghai Jiao Tong University (SJTU)](http://en.sjtu.edu.cn/), in 2015.
+I'm currently working on developing efficient machine learning algorithms to facilitate human-computer interaction.

 ## Research Interests
 *   Reinforcement Learning